A-jha/Machine-Learning-Basics/LAB/Chapter-1/README.md

 The output of sparse matrix shows the index where non zero value is present.

-- In abobe example 1 is present at index 11 and 3 is at index 20
+- In above example 1 is present at index 11 and 3 is at index 20

+## Eigenvalue and Eigenvector

+Eigenvectors are widely used in machine learning libraries.
+Intuitively, given a linear transformation represented by a matrix, A, eigenvectors are vectors that, when that transformation is applied, change only in scale (not direction).
+More
+formally:

+<center> Av = λv</center>

+where A is a square matrix, λ contains the eigenvalues and v contains the eigenvectors.
+In NumPy’s linear algebra toolset, eig lets us calculate the eigenvalues, and eigenvectors of any square matrix.

+## Inverse of a matrix

+The inverse of a square matrix, A, is a second matrix A –1.

+<center>AA-1 = I</center>